Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_02/step_02.md

 # Algorithms used

-The application contains functions for different tasks, such as cleaning data, making baseline predictions, using machine learning (ML) for predictions, calculating metrics, and generating a dataset to display the predictions.
+The application includes functions for various tasks, including data cleaning, creating baseline predictions, utilizing machine learning (ML) for predictions, computing metrics, and generating a dataset for displaying the predictions.

-The function `clean_data` handles the task of cleaning the initial dataset.
-It does this by converting the 'Date' column into datetime format.
-It takes an initial DataFrame as input and provides a cleaned copy of that DataFrame as output.
+The `clean_data` function manages the job of cleaning the initial dataset.
+It achieves this by transforming the 'Date' column into a datetime format.
+This function takes an initial DataFrame as input and delivers a cleaned copy of that DataFrame as its output.

 ```python
 def clean_data(initial_dataset: pd.DataFrame):